Post-medieval

 The MacFarlanes: They had a reputation – rightly or wrongly – as enthusiastic cattle rustlers, who would hide their booty in the mountains near Loch Sloy in the dead of night, hence the clan's battle cry of 'Loch Sloy!' and the local name for the moon of 'MacFarlane's lantern'.
 However, the villages also saw signs of more peaceful cattle trading, with busy droving routes passing across the isthmus through Arrochar, Tarbet and Succoth from the west and around the head of Loch Long, aiming for the cattle fairs, or 'trysts', at Falkirk and Dumbarton.
 These traditional routes were later exploited by General Wade and his colleagues who were charged with building a road system throughout the Highlands to allow the easy movement of English troops, following the defeat of Bonnie Prince Charlie and his Jacobite army at Culloden in 1745.

 Ballyhennan Burial Ground: There is an old burial ground at Ballyhennan half-way across the isthmus, which pre-dates the church now located beside it.
 The graveyard is marked on Roy's map (1750) as 'Kilchenn' and there are no gravestones dated earlier than the mid-1700s.
 However, Fraser, in The Chiefs of Colquhoun and their Country, suggests that parishoners of the northern district of Luss and Arrochar were buried there before Arrochar was disjoined from Luss in the 17th century.
-Click here for more information and here for a plan of the site, with access to photographs of the individual gravestones.
+Click on Canmore Ballyhennan Burial Site page for more information and here for a plan of the site, with access to photographs of the individual gravestones.
 One gravestone, undated, is dramatically different from the others, and may date to the 1500s.
 Click here to find out more about it.

 Deserted Rural Settlements: The hillsides around Loch Long and Loch Lomond bear testament to the many, small communities that used to live here.
 Please see our previous community-led High Morlaggan Project for more information.
 A few tumbled walls are now all that remain of settlements on the isthmus such as Creag an't Searraich and Tigh Vectican, whose inhabitants abandoned their cottages and self-sufficient lifestyles in favour of towns and cities, or to travel to America or Australia.
 The descendants of many of these still live in the villages, and play an active role in uncovering the facts about their ancestors' way of life.